99TheDark/Bolt/docs/vectors.md

-# List Operations
+# Vector Operations
 ```
-// Operations can not only be between two numbers, but a list of operators.
+// Operations can not only be between two numbers, but a vector of values.
-// A list is created by seperating values with commas.
+// A vector is created by seperating values with commas.
+It is simmilar to an array.

 // x = 5, y = -1, z = 2
 let x, y, z = 5, -1, 2